orablu/EECS391_Pr04/README.md

 	If you want to run persistent mode on any other maps besides the two provided, just include "Persistent" as an argument in the config file.
 	If you want to start a fresh run with a new game board, just delete the "SavedBoards" directory.
 This is sometimes necessary if the peasants keep running into the same dead-end.

+In general, if, after a few tries on normal mode, the peasants aren't able to get to the mine, try switching to persistent mode and running it multiple times.

 To run the assignment parts, execute the following:

 ```bat